mikaelapisani/google-trends/README.md

 It is used the library ``pytrends``.
 - config.properties: Configuration file.
 - requirements.txt: Requirements for running the environment.
+- mpi: contains mpi files to execute in the TTU cluster.
+- Dockerfile: to create a docker image.

 ## Clone repository